uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 Missing features required by the BGEID that will be addressed until the launch of the e-ID are:

-- The presentation of credentials offline is not yet possible
 - There is no backup (import/export) function available yet.
 (Note: this feature will only be available for credentials that are not hardware-bound).
 - Non-compliant actors cannot be reported yet.